SRinatR/Askim_candles/memory-bank/progress.md

 **Technical Improvements & Future Prep:**
 *   **Backend Integration (Prisma/PostgreSQL - Next Major Phase):**
     *   Define full Prisma schema (initial schema outlined in `deployment_guide.md`).
-    *   Implement all API routes or Server Actions for data CUD for all admin sections (Products, Articles, Attributes, Orders, Users, Clients, Discounts, Settings).
+    *   Implement all API routes or Server Actions for data CUD for all admin sections.
     *   Migrate main site user authentication (email/password) to use the database via NextAuth Credentials.
     *   Implement real NextAuth Credentials provider for admin login using the database.
     *   Implement real logging to the database.